 One of the most extraordinary locations in Hakone has to be the Shrine.
 It is set at the end of Lake Ashi amidst a lush forest.
-There are lanterns that light the path to the shrine adding to the beauty and aura of this mystical site.
+Some lanterns light the path to the shrine, adding to the beauty and aura of this mystical site.

-There are a number of museums in Hakone, many of them in close proximity to various Ryokans.
-The Hakone Open-Air Museum features numerous sculptures against a drawback of the mountains.
+There are a number of museums in Hakone, many of them near various Ryokans.
+The Hakone Open-Air Museum features numerous sculptures against the drawbacks of the mountains.

 Art buffs will enjoy a trip to the Pola Museum of Art and the Museum of Saint-Exupery.

-One of the best experiences in Hakone is sipping tea as you take in the beautiful sights of the mountains and lush greenery that surround you.
+One of the best experiences in Hakone is sipping tea as you take in the beautiful sights of the mountains and lush greenery surrounding you.
 You get a chance to do just this in the Amazake-chaya teahouse.

-This place has served as a pit-stop for travelers for decades, given its central location.
+Given its central location, this place has been a pit stop for travelers for decades.
 Enjoy a rice drink (amazake) and munch on some mochi as you enjoy the stunning views.

 A great Mount.
 Fuji viewpoint is the volcanic region of Owakudani Valley.
-The views here are spectacular and totally picture-worthy.
-This place is also known for cooking eggs- in fact, the sulphuric gases turn the eggs black.
+The views here are spectacular and picture-worthy.
+This place is also known for cooking eggs; the sulphuric gases turn the eggs black.